Your guide to feeding your body the nutrients it needs to feel your best—no deprivation necessary.

 You’ve probably heard the term “clean eating” before, but do you know what it really means?
 Admittedly, it’s kind of a trick question, because there’s not one hard-and-fast definition.
 But in general, eating clean is about feeding your body more whole foods while cutting back on processed and fast foods.

 Clean eating isn’t a restrictive diet that you commit to for a set number of days—it’s a lifestyle habit.
 And it’s not really about losing or gaining weight—it’s just about eating healthier.
-“Enjoying an ice cream cone or a slice of birthday cake doesn’t make you a bad person or ‘unclean,’” says Tina Gowin Carlucci, R.D., a dietitian in Washington, D.C.
+“Enjoying an ice cream cone or a slice of birthday cake doesn’t make you a bad person or ‘unclean,’” says Tina Gowin Carlucci, R.D.N., a Virginia-based dietitian and wellness consultant.
 “But focusing on the basics—vegetables, fruits, whole grains, lean proteins, and plant-based fats—gives your body the nutrients that it needs and helps you feel your best.”

 Science agrees.
 A diet rich in fresh fruits and vegetables has been shown to reduce the risk of cardiovascular disease, stroke, and some cancers.
 Eating a variety of whole grains and legumes has been linked to lower risk of diabetes.
 And for anyone managing a chronic condition, eating well can improve symptoms and help prevent health complications.

 Ready to reap all the health benefits of a cleaner diet?
 Follow these basic rules to keep it simple, stress-free, and surprisingly affordable.

 You’ll have an easier time finding clean foods if you think outside of the box—literally.
 Look for fresh fruits and vegetables, meat and fish you can get from the butcher or seafood counter, and grains and nuts you can buy in bulk.
 Limit your intake of processed foods—frozen meals, snack bars, meat substitutes—when you’re eating clean.